Haga Kashif Badri

 Haga Kashif Badri is a Sudanese women's rights activist, one of the pioneer women in Sudanese education.

 Education

-Born in Omdurman, Haga completed her primary, intermediate and secondary education in Omdurman.
+Born in Omdurman, Badri completed her primary, intermediate and secondary education in Omdurman.
 She attained her Bachelor of Arts from Khartoum University College (1956) and her M.Sc. in history from Cairo University (1977).

 Work

-From 1956 to 1958 Haga Kashif Badri was Assistant Information Officer, Ministry of Culture and Information.
+From 1956 to 1958, Badri was assistant information officer in the Ministry of Culture and Information.
 She left the role for political reasons.

-From 1960 to 1963 she taught at the Al - Mahdi Secondary School for Girls, before teaching at a High school in Ethiopia for five years.
+From 1960 to 1963 she taught at the Al - Mahdi Secondary School for Girls, before teaching at a high school in Ethiopia for five years.